Skip to content

 United Kingdom

-A second tanker reported a blast approximately 10 miles east of Fujairah, sustaining minor funnel damage with debris scattered across the deck.
-All crew were safe.
-The attack is distinct from the overnight strike on Fujairah port and from the Israeli-owned vessel hit 7 nautical miles to the east.
+A second tanker reported a blast approximately 10 miles east of Fujairah, with minor funnel damage and debris on deck.
+All crew safe.
+These attacks are distinct from the earlier Fujairah port strike.

 OCHA is scaling contingency operations across Iran, Lebanon, Gaza, Syria, and Yemen simultaneously — a five-front mobilisation where the country absorbing the heaviest bombardment is the hardest to reach.